gigcodes/erp/documentation/Product_push_journey.md

         - If the response code is not `200`, `sync_status` will update as `error` and response will be update as `message`.
         - The result will be send back to `_pushSingleProduct`.
     - **Configurable product with children push**:
         - It starts from `_pushConfigurableProductWithChildren` function.
+Configurable products are products which have sizes so like shirts / trousers / etc -  so there will be one main product and the different  sizes in that are considered as child products of the main product.
           - Two types of product push happens in this function, configurable product push and simple configurable product push.
         - Some of the default values of the products will be set statically as array `$d` and this array will be passed to `defaultData` function to add default values of product from the database.
 This function will return an array with all default values.
         - This default data will be passed to `_pushProduct` along with product push type as `configurable`, `sku`.
         - If push type is `configurable`, product images will be added to product in `_pushProduct` function.
+Here `configurable` is products with multiple size options.
         - If push type is `simple_configurable`, product visibility will set as `1`.
+Here `simple_configurable` is products with one size option.
         - After this step it will follow the same steps of single product push.